 With Christmas and New Year celebrations approaching, many people are looking forward to enjoying the food typically served during the holidays, even if they won’t be able to have a large extended family gathering this year.
-HSHS St. Elizabeth's is encouraging community members to enjoy their holiday meal, while also making healthy choices.
+HSHS St. Joseph’s Hospitals in Breese and Highland and HSHS Holy Family Hospital in Greenville are encouraging community members to enjoy their holiday meal, while also making healthy choices.

-HSHS St. Elizabeth's recommends the following healthy food swaps that will allow you to still indulge while avoiding some high fat and high calorie foods:
+HSHS St. Joseph's Hospital recommends the following healthy food swaps that will allow you to still indulge while avoiding some high fat and high calorie foods:

 - Swap sweetened sweet potatoes with roasted sweet potatoes.
 Sweet potatoes are naturally sweet without adding extra sugar and extra calories to them.
 Roasting them brushed with a little canola or olive oil brings out their natural sweetness.

 - Swap dark meat turkey for white meat.
 The dark meat on a turkey (legs and thighs) has about twice the fat of breast and wings (white meat) and about 40% more calories.

 - Swap dips made with sour cream and mayo with dips made from low-fat yogurt.
 When making dip, replace the sour cream or mayo in the recipe with low-fat or nonfat plain Greek yogurt.
 As a comparison, an ounce of sour cream has about 60 calories, while an ounce of nonfat plain Greek yogurt has only 15 to 20 calories.